Ola-ykay/Product_Sales_Analysis/README.md

-## Product Sales Analysis
+# Product Sales Analysis

+## Project Overview

 This project analyzes product sales data across different states in Canada by consolidating multiple data sources into a single dataset using INDEX MATCH in Excel.
 A dynamic dashboard was created to visualize key insights including total revenue by state, month, product category, and customer segment, average revenue by manufacturer and product category, average revenue by product category and product segment.
 The dashboard also includes slicers for easy filtering and data exploration.

 ### Dataset Used
 The analysis is based on three key datasets: